aparseki/GPRray/README.md

 Currently only bootstrapping uncertainty is implimented.
 This is a data-driven approach to estimating uncertainty on all inverted parameters, however it is slow unfortunately.
 More about this approach can be found in Parsekian and Grombacher 2015 (Journal of Applied Geophysics) [note: this article is for NMR, but the principles are the same].

+Parsekian, A. D., & Grombacher, D. (2015).
+Uncertainty estimates for surface nuclear magnetic resonance water content and relaxation time profiles from bootstrap statistics.
+Journal of Applied Geophysics, 119, 61-70.